 Overall, traditional furniture is all about motifs, intricate designs, and woodcarving or detailing.

 4. Sophisticated Furnishings

 Traditional designs are represented by finer details.
-The traditional home décor is illustrated with grandiloquent touches of chandeliers, huge book cases (as book reading was considered a sign of literacy and sophistication during medieval times), classic floor and table lamps, delicate chinaware, candleholders, vases, sconces, mirrors, etc.
+The traditional home décor is illustrated with grandiloquent touches of chandeliers, huge book cases, classic floor and table lamps, delicate chinaware, candleholders, vases, sconces, mirrors, etc.